Travel guide Brésil

 Among the discoveries not to be missed, the epicurean traveler will discover a local spirit that often comes in a "festive" form, the caipirinha.
 This is cachaça, a Brazilian rum with a wide range of flavors and aromas.
 Less well known than rum, this alcohol is also obtained by distilling cane sugar in alembics.

 Another element associated with Brazil.
-It is the country of coffee.
-The plant at the base of this universal beverage is not native to Brazil, but it has contributed to the design of certain regions during the coffee cycle, in the interior of the states of Rio and São Paulo and to the election of many statesmen.
-The cafezinho is an institution in Brazil.
+It's the land of coffee.
+The plant that produces this universal beverage is not native to Brazil, but it has helped shape certain regions in the coffee cycle, in the interior of the states of Rio and São Paulo, and the election of many statesmen.
+Cafezinho is an institution in Brazil.

-Indissociable from Brazil's urbanization and social segregation, favelas are notorious for being "gray zones" where the state is absent.
-Since their appearance over a hundred years ago, favelas have left their mark on the city.
+Indissociable from Brazilian urbanization and social segregation, favelas are known as "gray zones" where the state is absent.
+Since they first appeared over a hundred years ago, favelas have left their mark on the city.
 Violence is certainly present, but they are also social laboratories and dynamic territories.

 This local stew is today part of the Brazilian culinary heritage.
 Like the Portuguese cassoulet or cozido , it is a typical popular dish made of vegetables (black beans) and non-noble pieces of meat (pork).
 Restaurants usually offer it on Saturdays and it is an opportunity for friends to meet and exchange.